LaxarJS/ax-button-list-control/README.md

 # AxButtonListControl

-> A row of Bootstrap buttons, provided as an AngularJS directive.
+> Wraps a row of Bootstrap buttons as an AngularJS directive, for LaxarJS widgets.

 The button list directive can be used to render a list of buttons in a very simple way.
 It is optimized for high-performance in certain usage scenarios.